 The sample size is based on clinical consensus of a minimal clinically important difference, likely economic benefit and the findings of previous studies (See section 4), we have chosen a difference in 30-day all-cause mortality of 5% for the primary outcome.
 The study would require 2928 randomised participants to detect this 5% difference (control 25% vs. intervention 20%) at 90% power and 5% level of significance (Stata 15.1 'power twoproportions').
-This is increased to a maximum 3187 participants to allow for up to four interim analyses under a non-binding Hwang-Shih-DeCani spending function group sequential design (R 3.4.1 gsDesign module), which allows for early stopping for either overwhelming evidence of benefit, or for futility; and then further adjusted upwards to 3286 to allow 3% randomised missing data for 30-day mortality.
+This is increased to a maximum 3187 participants to allow for early stopping for either overwhelming evidence of benefit or for futility with up to four interim analyses under a non-binding Hwang-Shih-DeCani spending function [lower bounds (futility) with gama=-2; upper bound (efficacy) with gamme=-4] asymmetric group sequential design (R 3.4.1 gsDesign module).
+To account for missing data for 30-day mortality, the maximum sample size was increased by 3% to 3286),